-Item 5.
-APPROVE AN AMENDMENT AND RESTATEMENT OF THE COMPANY'S AMENDED AND RESTATED 2010 EQUITY INCENTIVE PLAN.
+Item 4.
+APPROVE ALLOCATION OF ADDITIONAL SHARES TO THE COMPANY'S SECOND AMENDED AND RESTATED 2010 EQUITY INCENTIVE PLAN

-Your Board recommends a vote "FOR" approval of an amendment and restatement the Company's Amended and Restated 2010 Equity Incentive Plan, which includes the allocation of 2,648,000 additional shares to the Plan reserve.
+Your Board recommends a vote "FOR" approval of an amendment of the Company's Second Amended and Restated 2010 Equity Incentive Plan to allocate 900,000 additional shares to the Plan reserve.